How to Create Flowcharts With Microsoft Word The Easy Way

 How to Make a Flowchart in Microsoft Word

-All the tools needed to make flowcharts in Microsoft Word 2013 lie with the Drawing Tools.
+All the tools needed to make flowcharts in Microsoft Word 2013 or 2016 lie with the Drawing Tools.
 But first do these three preliminary steps:

 Display the Grid.
 Click the View tab and click the Gridlines checkbox.
 The grid helps you align and size the flowchart symbols precisely as you can snap them to the gridlines.